0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/transaction_script_documentation_template.md

 ---
 #### Script update_dual_attestation_limit

 Update the dual attestation limit on-chain.
-Defined in terms of micro-LBR.
+Defined in terms of micro-XDX.
 The transaction can only be sent by the Treasury Compliance account.
 After this transaction all inter-VASP payments over this limit must be checked for dual attestation.